 However, there remains a lack of research into the ethics of recommendation systems used in these contexts, and therefore a lack of clear guidance for how public-sector organisations should consider designing and implementing such systems.

-Through this project, the Ada Lovelace Institute will be investigating how public-service values are operationalised and optimised for in the development of recommendation systems, what kinds of ethical considerations may arise in using these technologies to serve public-service ends, and how organisations seeking to serve the public can minimise those risks while maximising social value.
+Through this project, the Ada Lovelace Institute investigated how public service values are operationalised and optimised for in the development of recommendation systems, what kinds of ethical considerations may arise in using these technologies to serve public service ends, and how organisations seeking to serve the public can minimise those risks while maximising social value.

-By undertaking a literature review and qualitative interviews with the BBC and other national public broadcasters, academics and developers, Ada hopes to:
+By undertaking a literature review and qualitative interviews with the BBC and other national public broadcasters, academics and developers, the research answers the following questions:

 We are grateful to the Arts and Humanities Research Council (AHRC) who have supported this work with a £100k grant.
 Ada’s relationship with the BBC is governed by a memorandum of understanding (MOU), which is available here.